-In this section, the regular annual report covers the detailed list of the signed contracts.
-However, in the context of the final report the section should include the list of the concluded contracts and the confirmation by the JMA that all the contracts concluded under the programme have been closed, including LSPs, when relevant.
+In the context of the final report, this section should include the list of the concluded contracts and the confirmation by the JMA that all the contracts concluded under the programme have been closed, including LSPs, when relevant.

-In addition, a qualitative summary of good practices, lessons learned and difficulties faced in the implementation of the contracts, both at programme (contract management by JMA/JTS) and project level (project contract management and reporting), should be provided.
+In addition, a qualitative summary of good practices, lessons learned and difficulties faced in the implementation of the contracts, both at programme (contract management by JMA/JTS) and project level (project contract management), should be provided.